This story started here.

 The interior was basically one large room, rectangular, with a small kitchen area on one side, and a built-in double bed on the other.
 The floor was painted boards, with the paint partially worn off.
 There was a large sliding glass door on the ocean side, leading to a very small deck with a small table and a couple of chairs.

 I tried the light switch by the door, but nothing happened.
 I tried a table lamp also, with the same result.
 Apparently the electricity had been shut off for the winter.
 I was hoping to be done before it got dark out, but in any case I had a flashlight.

 I looked around the room.
 To my inexpert eye, it looked like the glass doors and the deck had been added much later than the rest of the structure.
 My guess was that the buildings had originally been bath houses, for people to change to swim clothes before spending time at the beach.

 I thought it was likely that building any new structures on Heron Island was impossible (that was true in a lot of the local area), but if somebody had ended up owning this little plot of land the local zoning rules might have had enough leeway for the small decks to be added and for the shacks to be rented out during the summers, to couples with modest resources.

 Certainly nobody would have rented them at this time of year — the walls were a single thickness of plywood and they were only slightly better insulation against the brisk ocean breeze than my “windbreaker.”

-I put my knapsack in the center of the floor, in the center of the braided throw rug that reminded me of the living room in Heron House, and I went to work.
+I put my knapsack in the center of the floor, in the center of the braided throw rug that reminded me of the one in the living room in Heron House, and I went to work.